deterministicj/AntiSyphonTraining-VM-Fix-Menu/README.md

 1. Disable Automatic Updates for both Store and Windows Updates
 2. Fix Hashcat lab which downloads a newer version of Intel OpenCL to resolve the CL_DEVICE_NOT_AVAILABLE error

-That's all!
-Now your VM should not install Store or Windows updates!